Anir124/Interview-practice-partner/README.md

 ## 11 — Deployment notes

 * Build static assets with `npm run build`.
-* Host on static hosts (Netlify, Vercel) or S3 + CloudFront.
-If the app needs serverless APIs, consider Vercel Functions, Netlify Functions, or AWS Lambda.
 * For camera and microphone features be sure to serve the app over HTTPS (browser restrictions for getUserMedia).